Katie Schenk - October 04, 2019

 One of the key differences between these degrees is the approach to learning:

-But, you’ll find plenty of schools and grads ready to argue with this - you’ll find that both degrees are interested in a mix of coursework and research.
+But, you’ll find plenty of schools and grads ready to argue with this - you’ll find that both the MS engineering degree and ME degree are a mix of coursework and research.
 And, you’re not going to find a MEng or MS degree that’s entirely practical or classroom-based.

-But, there are still a few differences in the Masters of Engineering vs the Masters of Science showdown.
+But, there are still a few differences in the MEng vs MS showdown.

 In truth, not much.
 These are all different abbreviations for a Master of Science.

-* The MSci degree offered in the UK is not a master’s-level degree, but rather a combination of bachelor’s and master’s-level curriculum, which can make it confusing for those looking at MSc degrees.
+NOTE: The MSci degree offered in the UK is not a masters-level degree, but rather a combination of bachelor’s and master’s-level curriculum, which can make it confusing for those looking at MSc degrees.

 As many in engineering academia will tell you, the biggest difference is whether you plan to pursue a PhD or you want to immediately increase your opportunities in the workplace - but not always.

-But, the Masters of Engineering degree from this university is completed in two semesters, but it costs non-resident students $27,887.25 per semester.
-The Masters of Science degree is completed in three semesters and costs non-resident students $16,979.75 per semester.²
+But, the Masters of Engineering degree from this university is completed in two semesters, and costs non-resident students $29,480.75 per semester (for the 2019-2020 academic year).
+The Masters of Science in Engineering degree is completed in three semesters and costs non-resident students $17,384.25 per semester (2019-2020).

 At other schools, you may find that the cost per semester is the same which means that it boils down to the number of hours you take plus the cost of living.

-That’s the case according to the Texas A&M calculator³ which calculates tuition according to school (engineering), year of admission, and whether students are state residents or not.
+That’s the case according to the Texas A&M calculator which calculates tuition according to school (engineering), year of admission, and whether students are state residents or not.

 Still looking at Texas A&M, but considering academics rather than finances, you’ll see there are plenty of similarities.
-Looking at the Masters of Engineering in Mechanical Engineering⁴ and the Masters of Science in Mechanical Engineering,⁵ you’ll quickly notice that the academic outcomes are exactly the same.
+Looking at the Masters of Engineering in Mechanical Engineering and the Masters of Science in Mechanical Engineering, you’ll quickly notice that the academic outcomes are exactly the same.
 The path, however, is different.

 EXAMPLE: MEng students must take MEEN 602 — Modeling and Analysis of Mechanical Systems to satisfy their math requirement.
 MSME student may take MEEN 602, though they could take MEEN 601 or MEEN 603, but they’ll still need permission from their thesis advisor.

-Of course, not all schools offer a choice of Masters of Engineering vs Masters of Science - or at least not in the same field, such as mechanical engineering; you may not have a choice if you’re set on a particular university.
+Of course, not all schools offer a choice of MEng vs MS - or at least not in the same field, such as mechanical engineering; you may not have a choice if you’re set on a particular university.

-If the core content is similar and the academic outcomes are identical, it’s fair to wonder whether there’s a big difference in the way employers recruit Masters of Engineering vs Masters of Science grads.
+If the core content is similar and the academic outcomes are identical, it’s fair to wonder whether there’s a big difference in the way employers recruit Master of Engineering vs Master of Science in Engineering grads.

 And, it doesn’t seem as if there is.